Ron Wasserman

-Ronald Aaron Wasserman (born September 2, 1961), also known as Aaron Waters and The Mighty Raw, is an American musician who composed the original theme song for Mighty Morphin Power Rangers and numerous original songs he also recorded for the franchise.
-He is also a member of the band Fisher.
+Ronald Aaron Wasserman (born September 2, 1961), also known as Aaron Waters and The Mighty Raw, is an American musician who composed the original theme songs for Mighty Morphin Power Rangers and X-Men: The Animated Series.
+He was also a member of the band Fisher.

 History

 Early career

-Wasserman has been fascinated with music since he was three years old.
+Wasserman has been fascinated with music since he was three years old, when he started playing the piano.
+Bands that influenced him as a teenager include Black Sabbath, Genesis and Pink Floyd.
+Wasserman said, "my musical taste my entire life was so diverse, so I'd be listening to 'Rhapsody in Blue' by George Gershwin one day and learning to play it on the piano, and then I'd switch over to 'War Pigs' from Black Sabbath."
 His early music bands include Hollywood Headliners Betty Boop & the Beat, formed by SAG actress Lucrecia Sarita Russo.
-In 1983, (with Wasserman on keyboards) the group opened for Felony/Scotti Brothers records at the Florentine Gardens.
+In 1983 (with Wasserman on keyboards), the group opened for Felony/Scotti Brothers records at the Florentine Gardens.
 Felony was fronted by Lucrecia's then-husband, Jeff Spry, who was receiving chart action with the KROQ-FM hit single "The Fanatic".
 In the mid-1980s, Ron started a rock band with present-day actress, E.G. Daily.
 In 1989, shortly after the band disbanded, he started working for Saban Entertainment.
 Wasserman filled in at Saban Entertainment one afternoon and eventually stayed there for six and a half years.
 Wasserman and Ron Kenan, once V.P. of Saban Entertainment/Music Production, met in the early 80's and played together in the popular new wave pop band, Betty Boop & the Beat.

-Mighty Morphin Power Rangers
+Saban career and Mighty Morphin Power Rangers

-While at Saban, Wasserman developed scores and co-wrote themes for several of their smaller series as well as the animated X-Men series, before he composed some of his most recognizable work, which was for the show Mighty Morphin Power Rangers.
-One day, he was presented with the first footage of the show, was told to use the word "Go", and to have it finished by the next day.
-After two and a half hours, the song that resulted was the show's theme song, "Go Go Power Rangers".

-Several of his most popular songs and scores were eventually released on a successful concept album entitled Mighty Morphin Power Rangers the Album: A Rock Adventure, which linked his music around a variation on the opening episodes of season two of the television series.

-All of his compositions for the Mighty Morphin Power Rangers series and various other Saban productions were credited to Shuki Levy and Kussa Mahchi (Haim Saban).
-This was so the pair could collect music royalties for Wasserman's work.
-While working on the show, Saban asked Wasserman to come up with an artist name, as they did not want it to appear as though one person was doing all of the music.
-He came up with the name "Aaron Waters" because his middle name was Aaron and his surname Wasserman means "water carrier" in German.
-Saban later attached the additional alias "The Mighty RAW".
-While the reason behind it is unknown, it is assumed "RAW" is for his initials and "The Mighty" comes from the "Mighty Morphin Power Rangers."